Galileo (spacecraft): Plasma subsystem (PLS)

 The PLS used seven fields of view to collect charged particles for energy and mass analysis.
 These fields of view covered most angles from 0 to 180 degrees, fanning out from the spin axis.
 The rotation of the spacecraft carried each field of view through a full circle.
 The PLS measured particles in the energy range from 0.9 to 52000 eV.
 The PLS weighed 13.2 kg and used an average of 10.7 watts of power.

 Plasma-wave subsystem (PWS)

 An electric dipole antenna was used to study the electric fields of plasmas, while two search coil magnetic antennas studied the magnetic fields.
 The electric dipole antenna was mounted at the tip of the magnetometer boom.
 The search coil magnetic antennas were mounted on the high-gain antenna feed.
 Nearly simultaneous measurements of the electric and magnetic field spectrum allowed electrostatic waves to be distinguished from electromagnetic waves.
 The PWS weighed 7.1 kg and used an average of 9.8 watts.

 Galileo entry probe

+The atmospheric probe was built by Hughes Aircraft Company's Space and Communications Group at its El Segundo, California plant.
+It weighed 339 kg and was 86 cm high.